preciofishbone/OmniaDocsG2/pages/page-collections/index.rst

 + **Show Url**: If the Url for the new page should be shown for the editor when creating a page, select this option.
 The Url can then be edited.
 + **Show Properties**: If available Page Properties should be shown for the editor when creating a page, select this option.
 The Properties can then be edited in that stage.
 Page Properties can always be edited after the page has been created.
 + **Auto Publish**: This is a setting probably most relevant for Communities.
 If this option is selected a new page is always published automatically.
 It's only applicable when a new page is created, not when it's updated.
-+ **Page Types**: Select which of the Page Types should ba available for an editor to select when creating a page.
++ **Page Types**: Select which of the Page Types should be available for an editor to select when creating a page.
 + **Enable Approval**: If Approval should be needed for creation of new pages, enable this.
 If not enabled, editors can publish new pages themselves.
 See more info about Approval settings below.
-+ **Reset notification when page is modified**: This setting defines when a notification that a page is new should be shown for users.
-Normally it's only when the page is created, not when itä's updated.
-If this option is activated the page is considered to be new every time a it's updated and a new version is published.
-Therefore it's probably more relevant för pages in Communities than for Publishing Pages.
++ **Reset notification when page is modified**: This setting defines when a notification that a page is new should be shown for users, for example in the Notification Panel.
+Normally it's only when the page is created, not when it's updated.
+If this option is activated the page is considered to be new every time it's updated and a new version is published.
+Therefore it's probably more relevant for pages in Communities than for Publishing Pages.
 + **Enable Activity Points**: This option is a preparation for future functionality.

 Settings for Approval